Purpose and Integrity for Sustainable Success in Turbulent Times

 See also Thinking and Feeling, Thinking and Feeling — Unmediated Thinking and Feeling.

 Knowledge about the Environment for estimating Momentum to secure the Organisation’s safety and success.
 It is gained through careful observation and intelligence operations.
-It is a recognition of relevant patterns and relations understood holistically as part of a System in the light of their Environment.
-It is knowledge with uncertainty since it is an interpretation of the situation.
+It is a recognition of relevant patterns and relations understood holistically as part of a System and Components in the light of their Environment.

 The opposite of having a Setup; without a discernible Setup, or, a perceived lack of Setup, e.g. by means of a hidden Setup; being more adaptable and ready to seize opportunities.